Cryptographic Service Provider

 The CAPI/CSP architecture had its origins in the era of restrictive US government controls on the export of cryptography.
 Microsoft's default or "base" CSP then included with Windows was limited to 512-bit RSA public-key cryptography and 40-bit symmetric cryptography, the maximum key lengths permitted in exportable mass market software at the time.
 CSPs implementing stronger cryptography were available only to U.S. residents, unless the CSPs themselves had received U.S. government export approval.
 The system of requiring CSPs to be signed only on presentation of completed paperwork was intended to prevent the easy spread of unauthorized CSPs implemented by anonymous or foreign developers.
 As such, it was presented as a concession made by Microsoft to the government, in order to get export approval for the CAPI itself.

 After the Bernstein v.
 United States court decision establishing computer source code as protected free speech and the transfer of cryptographic regulatory authority from the U.S. State Department to the more pro-export Commerce Department, the restrictions on key lengths were dropped, and the CSPs shipped with Windows now include full-strength cryptography.
 The main use of third-party CSPs is to interface with external cryptography hardware such as hardware security modules (HSM) or smart cards.

 Smart Card CSP

-These cryptographic functions can be realised by a smart card, thus the Smart Card CSP is the Microsoft way of a PKCS#11.
-Microsoft Windows is identifying the correct Smart Card CSP, which have to be used, analysing the answer to reset (ATR) of the smart card, which is registered in the Windows Registry.
+These cryptographic functions can be realized by a smart card, thus the Smart Card CSP is the Microsoft way of a PKCS#11.
+Microsoft Windows is identifying the correct Smart Card CSP, which have to be used, analyzing the answer to reset (ATR) of the smart card, which is registered in the Windows Registry.
 Installing a new CSP, all ATRs of the supported smart cards are enlisted in the registry.